EPW varieties as moduli spaces on ordinary GM surfaces and special GM threefolds: Stability conditions, moduli spaces, and on K3 surfaces

-\begin{remark} Let $\sigma$ be stability condition, then the Harder--Narasimhan filtration for an object $E$ is unique up to isomorphism.
-In this case, the objects $A_i$ are called the \emph{factors} of $E$.
-Two objects are called \emph{$S$-equivalence} once they admitting the same Harder--Narasimhan factors. \end{remark}
+\begin{remark} Let $\sigma$ be a stability condition, then the Harder--Narasimhan filtration for an object $E$ is unique up to isomorphism.
+In this case, the objects $A_i$ are called the \emph{factors} of $E$. \end{remark}

-\begin{remark} Let $\sigma=(\schp,Z)$ be stability condition, then any abelian category $\schp(\phi)$ has finite length (see for example \cite[page 330]{Bri07}) and an object in $\schp(\phi)$ therefore admits a Jordan--Hölder filtration with uniquely determined Jordan--Hölder factors. \end{remark}
+\begin{remark} Let $\sigma=(\schp,Z)$ be a stability condition, then any abelian category $\schp(\phi)$ has finite length (see for example \cite[page 330]{Bri07}) and an object in $\schp(\phi)$ therefore admits a Jordan--Hölder filtration with uniquely determined Jordan--Hölder factors. \end{remark}

 \begin{remark} Let $\sigma=(\schp,Z)$ be a stability condition on $\schd$, then the smallest extension-closed subcategory $\schp((0,1])\subset\schd$ containing all the abelian subcategories $\schp(\phi)$ for $\phi\in(0,1]$ is the heart of a bounded $t$-structure on $\schd$.
 In this case, it is called the \emph{heart} of $\sigma$. \end{remark}